araditc/Arad.SMS.Gateway/README.md

 | **Price**     | Free and Open Source           |  [Contact](mailto:info@arad-itc.org)   | [Contact](mailto:info@arad-itc.org) |

+## Contributing
+Pull requests are welcome!
+If you are planning a larger feature, please open an issue first for community input.

 ## Donate

 If you want to support Arad ITC development you can [contact us](mailto:info@arad-itc.org)